suinleelab/AIControl.jl/README.md

 *Example command:*
 `bedtools bamtofastq  -i example.bam -fq example.fastq`

-We will regularly update the control data when a new major version of the genome becomes available; however, updating the model for all versions with small changes to the existing version is not realistic.
+We will regularly update the control data when a new major version of the genome becomes available; however, covering for all versions with small changes to the existing version is not realistic.

 **Step 4: Download data files and locate them in the right places.**
 As stated, AIControl requires you to download precomputed data files.
 Please download and extract them to the `./data` folder, or otherwise specify the location with `--ctrlfolder` option.
 Make sure to untar the files.